WalidChrif/fun-travels/README.md

 - [License](#license)

 ## Introduction
-**FunTravels** is a comprehensive real estate and vacation management platform developed as part of my PFE (Projet de Fin d'Études) project for my professional license at FST Settat.
+**FunTravels** is a comprehensive real estate and vacation management platform developed as part of my PFE (Projet de Fin d'Études) project for my professional license at **FST Settat**.
 The platform aims to simplify the processes involved in property listing, booking, and management for both property owners and travelers.
 Using a combination of modern web technologies, FunTravels provides a seamless user experience while ensuring efficient backend operations.

 ## Features
 - **Property Listings**: Users can browse and search for available properties based on various criteria.